johnfedoruk/bangular/aio/content/guide/deployment.md

 ### Requesting services from a different server (CORS)

-Angular developers may encounter a
+Bangular developers may encounter a
 <a href="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing" title="Cross-origin resource sharing">
 <i>cross-origin resource sharing</i></a> error when making a service request (typically a data service request)
 to a server other than the application's own host server.